MicrosoftDocs/mixed-reality/mixed-reality-docs/gestures-and-motion-controllers-in-unity.md

 Throwing will continue to improve with future Windows updates, and you can expect to find more information on it here.

+# Mixed Reality Toolkit for Input
+There are two example scenes about InputManager and MotionController in Unity.
+Through these scenes, you can learn how to use MRTK's InputManager and access data handle events from the motion controller buttons.

+- HoloToolkit-Examples/Input/Scenes/InputManagerTest.unity
+- HoloToolkit-Examples/Input/Scenes/MotionControllerTest.unity
+- Technical details README File

+## How to use MRTK's automatic scene setup
+When you import MRTK release Unity packages or clone the project from the GitHub repository, you are going to find a new menu 'Mixed Reality Toolkit' in Unity.
+Under 'Configure' menu, you will see the menu 'Apply Mixed Reality Scene Settings'.
+When you click it, it removes the default camera and adds foundational components - InputManager, MixedRealityCameraParent, and DefaultCursor.

+## MixedRealityCamera prefab
+You can also manually add these from the project panel.
+You can find these components as prefabs.
+When you search MixedRealityCamera, you will be able to see two different camera prefabs.
+The difference is, MixedRealityCamera is the camera only prefab whereas, MixedRealityCameraParent includes additional components for the immersive headsets such as Teleportation, Motion Controller and, Boundary.

+MixedRealtyCamera supports both HoloLens and immersive headset.
+It detects the device type and optimizes the properties such as clear flags and Skybox.
+Below you can find some of the useful properties you can customize such as custom Cursor, Motion Controller models, and Floor.

 ## See also
 * [Gestures](gestures.md)
 * [Motion controllers](motion-controllers.md)